CoryG89/coryg89.github.com/_posts/2013-12-12-the-tortoise-and-the-hare-loops-in-linked-lists.md

 ---
 layout: post
 title: "The Tortoise and The Hare: Loops in Linked Lists"
-displayTitle: "The Tortoise and The Hare &nbsp; <small>Loops in Linked Lists</small>"
+displayTitle: "The Tortoise and The Hare"
+tagline: "Loops in Linked Lists"
 description: "Description of Flyod's Algorithm for detecting loops in linked lists, also known as the tortoise and the hare algorithm."
 category: "Technical"
 tags: ["C", "Java", Algorithms", "Interviews", "Jobs"]